rushidaoyhs/HumanoidStandup-v1-rl/README.md

 [simple algorithm](http://papers.nips.cc/paper/3318-reinforcement-learning-in-continuous-action-spaces-through-sequential-monte-carlo-methods.pdf)

 If seeing a large reward at state (s, a), similar states to s should take similar action to a.

+How about taking multiple actions at a single state?
+Trying out many possible actions.
+This is possible with a simulation model.